Houman-HM/cem_batch_projection_vis_planner/README.md

 ```
 You can also start teleoperating the target by publishing velocities on ``` /target/cmd_vel ``` topic.
 The drone should start following it as you are teleoperating the target.

-## Table of hyper parameters used in Algorithm 1 and 2
+## Hyper parameters used in Algorithms 1 and 2

 **Algorithm 1:**